Pupil premium strategy statement

 At Calverley, our vision is to provide the very best opportunities for all our children, and especially those who require our support the most, and we want all children to be successful learners and confident individuals.
 We aim to prepare all children for the next stage of their education and for their adult life.
 We aim to provide disadvantaged children the same chances to succeed as their peers and diminish any differences in academic achievement and opportunity.

-This statement details our school’s use of pupil premium (and recovery premium for the 2021 to 2022 financial year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school’s use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending of pupil premium had within our school.